- Lots of users currently claim that they cannot initialize Direct3D. So, you are not an exception.

 - List of all installed applications will now appear.
 Double click the desired Redistributable in order to remove it.

-Simply open the installation directory of the game you want to run, locate vcredist directory and install all files from it.
+Simply open the installation directory of the game you want to run, locate the vcredist directory, and install all files from it.
 After doing that, the issue with Direct3D should be resolved.

 - Press Windows Key + I to open the Settings app.